 Food Waste Bags

 Your food waste collection will be on the same day as your rubbish and recycling.
 Read the food waste recycling leaflet (PDF document) to find out what you can recycle in your food waste caddy.

 WBC no longer provides food waste bags.
 WBC encourage residents to consider lining their caddies with other plastic bags, newspaper or kitchen towel, or leaving their caddy unlined.
 More details can be found on the WBC website.

 Dog Waste Bags

-Dog Waste Bags for use by responsible dog owners are available free of charge from the Town Council Offices, for residents of Earley (£1.00 per pack, cash only).
+Dog Waste Bags for use by responsible dog owners are available from the Town Council Offices for residents of Earley (£1.00 per pack, cash only).
 Dog Waste Bags are limited to one pack per household per month.
 Dog Bags can be placed in any bins in the Wokingham Borough, as separate dog bins have now been removed.
 Earley Town Council maintains dog bins within its own Parks and Open Spaces.

 re3 Recycling Centres

 The access to the two re3 Recycling Centres is only for residents of Bracknell Forest, Reading and Wokingham Boroughs.
 Please bring an official document which identifies you as a resident of re3.
 Before visiting the centres, you must book a slot in advance, this can be done up to 7 days in advance, to a maximum of 1 hour before the appointment.
 This can be done on the ‘Click and Tip’ website.